KatieCoard/katiecoard.github.io/_posts/2016-04-16-spotlight-on-rethink-rotary.md

 ---
 layout: page
 sidebar: right
-subheadline: Rethink Rotary's Katie Coard was recently interviewed about chartering a Rotary club, Rotary stereotypes and why Rotary is so important
+subheadline: An interview about chartering a Rotary club, Rotary stereotypes and why Rotary is so important
-title:  "How Do You Charter a Rotary Club and Other Questions: An Interview"
+title:  "Spotlight on Rethink Rotary: How Do You Charter a Rotary Club and Other Questions"
 teaser: "Ever wondered what it's like trying to charter a Rotary club?
 Rethink Rotary's Katie Coard shared her experiences in a recent interview on the upcoming social good blog How To Do Some Good"
 tags:
     -